 Often times the best way to start building a project like a Patreon is by seeing what others who’ve already experienced success are doing.
 For that reason, you may want to discover the best Patreon models.

 Before we get any further, I first need to share a warning: You shouldn't look at other Patreon models and assume you'll have similar success.

 What your success comes down to is what kind of connection you have with your supporters.
 Do they believe in you?
 Do you interact with them?
 Do they want to see you grow?
-Are you offering benefits that will move them to invest in you?
+Are you offering Patreon rewards (like personalized video thank you messages via Bonjoro) that will inspire them to pledge to your Patreon?
 Do you have a big enough audience that can collectively help you create a successful Patreon?

 By viewing individual Patreons you'll have the benefit of seeing how many people are signed up at particular pledge levels.
 That'll give you an idea of how much you should be charging your fans, and what they would be willing to pay.